cod3rcarl/breaking-bad/README.md

 # Breaking Bad Character App
-Built with react and the Breaking Bad API https://breakingbadapi.com/
+Built using React and the Breaking Bad API https://breakingbadapi.com/